Last Updated on

 Here are some frequently asked questions about postnatal fatigue:

 1. What Is Postpartum Chronic Fatigue Syndrome?

-A disorder that leaves you feeling tired and that does not have any real medical reason for it, and that cannot be treated with rest.
-It is also known as myalgic encephalomyelitis (ME).
+It is a disorder that leaves you feeling tired after delivery.
+It does not have any real medical reason for it, and cannot be treated with rest.

-When there is mental or physical exertion that causes chronic fatigue syndrome to get worse, it is known as Post-exertional Malaise.
-It is said that you can find some relief from this if you exercise well.
+Post-exertional Malaise is mental or physical exertion that worsens chronic fatigue syndrome.
+It is said that you can find some relief from this condition if you exercise well.

 3. What Results in Adrenal Fatigue After Pregnancy?

-Being a mother is the most difficult but a rewarding job in the whole world.
-But post- delivery, looking after the baby and taking care of yourself and home, is likely to make you tired and stressed.
-But we know you will be fine.
+Being a mother is the most difficult but rewarding job in the whole world.
+Looking after the baby and taking care of yourself and home after delivery is likely to make you tired and stressed.
+However, several mothers are able to manage it well, and so can you.
 Try the above-mentioned tips, take good care of yourself, and you will soon be healthy and happy.